-- 16.1 Approved vendor laboratories must provide documentation of accreditation and compliance with the Quality Assurance Standards for Forensic DNA and/or Database Testing Laboratories prior to contract award and for the duration of the contract. - 16.2 Technical specifications will be outlined in the outsourcing agreement/contract and approved (approval will be documented) by the Biology/DM Technical Lead prior to award. - 16.3 An on-site visit of the vendor laboratory will be performed by the Biology/DNA Let the Biology and acceptance will the subject of the control of Technical Lead or a qualified DNA analyst, and documented prior to the submission of any samples to that laboratory.
-Alternatively, the Biology/DNA documented) an on-site visit conducted by designated PBI personnel or another

-- 16.5 When outsourcing convicted offender samples, at least one quality control sample shall be included with each batch.
-Additionally, at least 5% of the total outsourced
+- 16.1 Approved vendor laboratories must provide documentation of accreditation and compliance with the Quality Assurance Standards for Forensic DNA and/or Database Testing Laboratories prior to contract award and for the duration of the contract. - 16.2 Technical specifications will be outlined in the outsourcing agreement/contract and approved (approval will be documented) by the Biology/DNA Technical Lead prior to award. - 16.3 An on-site visit of the vendor laboratory will be performed, by the Biology/DNA Technical Lead or a qualified DNA analyst, and documented prior to the submission of any samples to that laboratory.
+Alternatively, the Biology/DNA Technical Lead may review and accept (the review and acceptance will be documented) an on-site visit conducted by designated FBI personnel or another NDIS laboratory using the same testing platform. - 16.4 An annual on-site visit will be performed and documented for any contract extending beyond one year. - 16.5 When outsourcing convicted offender samples, at least one quality control sample shall be included with each batch.
+Additionally, at least 5% of the total outsourced samples shall be re-tested and compared for consistency and data integrity.